aclowes/yawn/README.rst

 State separation
   Environment variables are the only state that can be passed to your commands.
-Your application should get most of its state from externally, and key off just a date or record ID.
+Your application should key off just a date or record ID and get more complex state from its data sources.

 Versioning
   The workflow configuration and every run is versioned, so you have a complete history.

 Broker
   YAWN uses Postgres to store internal state and as a message queue.
 Using only Postgres allows for simple setup and configuration.
-YAWN uses the new `SELECT ...
-FOR UPDATE SKIP LOCKED` statement to efficiently select from the queue table.
+YAWN uses the new ``SELECT ...
+FOR UPDATE SKIP LOCKED`` statement to efficiently select from the queue table.

 Components